 Restaurant Style Salsa

 IMPORTANT – There are often Frequently Asked Questions within the blog post that you may find helpful.
 Simply scroll back up to read them!Print It Rate It

-- 4 oz can green chiles
+- 4 ounce green chiles 1 can

-- 3 teaspoons minced garlic
+- 3 teaspoons garlic minced

 - 5 green onions coarsely chopped

 - 1 handful fresh cilantro coarsely chopped, about 1/2 cup or to taste

 - garlic salt to taste